Pirate-Hunter-Zoro/Novel-Writer/README.md

 ## Future Enhancements

-- **IMMEDIATE NEXT STEP: Test & Debug the `conductor.py` Pipeline:**
+- **IMMEDIATE NEXT STEP: Full System Validation Run:**
-  - Execute the first full run of `conductor.py` on a test chapter.
+  - Execute a full run of the newly upgraded `conductor.py` (v3.1) on a test chapter.
-  - Identify and squash any bugs in the new scripts and their interactions.
-  - Refine the `FAILURE_KEYWORDS` in `conductor.py` for more accurate pass/fail detection.
-  - Potentially enhance the retry loop to pass the critique *back* to the author prompt for smarter revisions.
+  - Verify that the Dynamic Guardrail Injector correctly identifies failures, generates constraints, and successfully resolves complex, repeating errors without manual intervention.
+  - Confirm the "clean room" technique for the Critic prevents feedback paradoxes.
 - **Project LoRA - Phase 3 (Training):** Research and execute the training of our first LoRA models (e.g., for Ruby) using our fully prepared and captioned dataset.
 - **Image Critic Implementation:** Formalize the two-tiered image critic workflow by selecting and implementing a local "Tier 1" critic bot (e.g., Moondream).
 - **Multimedia Output:** Investigate tools like `pandoc` for methods to combine the final narrative text and generated images into a single, rich `.epub` file.